netanelc305/picoCTF-2019/Cryptography/waves over lambda/README.md

 look like the first word need to be "congrats" ....let's try to subtitue (?) with (t)

-and this is the flag !
+and this was the flag !

 # Flag
 frequency_is_c_over_lambda_vlnhnasstm